In this Article

 Developed by rose breeder Harkness in 1984.
 Very healthy growing (disease resistant).
 Not thornless.
 For position in full sun.
 Suitable for windy location.

-In addition to judging by the professional jury, the following can also be rose lovers cast their votes, for the so-called Audience Award.
+In addition to judging by the expert jury, rose lovers can also cast their votes, for the so-called Public Prize.
 You can pick up a voting form and turn it in during the first half of July at the kiosk in the rosary.
 The rose with the most votes wins the Audience Award.

 Video: Rose Selection Westbroek Park.